Why Trump should make public transit his moonshot

 Is the government about to make America's public transportation great again?

 Experts argue President Trump should invest heavily in public transportation, pointing to a new study showing how public transit drives the economy.
-The share of riders using public transit for shopping has more than doubled since 2007, while 87% of trips are to commute to work or run errands, the report found.
+The share of riders using public transit for shopping has more than doubled since 2007, while 87% of trips are to commute to work, travel to entertainment or run errands, the report found.

 The American Public Transportation Association released its findings as Trump talks of investing $1 trillion in infrastructure.
 It's unclear how that money will be spent, and what share public transit will receive.